Microsoft Research New England and MIT

 - 11/10/15 UCSD Computer Science & Engineering Colloquium

 Teaching Fellow (Fall 2011), CS281: Advanced Machine Learning.

-I enjoy writing and journalism, and have been a columnist for The Budapest Sun and The Duke Chronicle.
+I enjoy writing and journalism, and have been a columnist for The Budapest Sun and The Chronicle.
 I have also been fortunate to serve as the president of the Harvard Graduate Dormitory Council.
-When not indoors or eating, I completed 5 marathons: Berlin, Atlanta, Lake Balaton, Budapest and Philadelphia.
+When not indoors, I completed 5 marathons: Berlin, Atlanta, Lake Balaton, Budapest and Philadelphia.